vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 $ cd -
 ```

-Doing it this way, `cranky build-source` will produce the diff.gz instead of
+Doing it this way, `cranky build-sources` will produce the diff.gz instead of
 whole tarballs.

 Now run `cranky build-sources` from the main kernel source directory to build the